TBxy/gae-angular-material-init/README.md

 * Updated all other JavaScript libraries
 * Replaced `lrInfiniteScroll` with Angular's Material virtual repeat
 * Material design icons from [materialdesignicons.com]  (replaces fontawesome icons)
-* Add the possibility to upload an user avatar to the cloud storage
+* Add the possibility to upload an user avatar to [GCS]
 * New location autocomplete directive
 * Easy query builder method (`qry()`)